dogweather/forkful/content/en/arduino/dates-and-times/getting-the-current-date.md

   \ information that can be crucial for logging, timestamping, or scheduling tasks.\u2026"
 lastmod: '2024-03-13T22:45:00.330478-06:00'
 model: gpt-4-0125-preview
-summary: "Getting the current date in Arduino projects involves obtaining real-time\
-  \ information that can be crucial for logging, timestamping, or scheduling tasks.\u2026"
+summary: Getting the current date in Arduino projects involves obtaining real-time information that can be crucial for logging, timestamping, or scheduling tasks.
 title: Getting the current date
 weight: 29
 ---